OpenMDAO/dymos/docs/source/user_guide/phases/variables.rst

 * `t_initial` - The initial time of the phase
 * `t_duration` - The duration of the phase

 The bounds, scaling, and units of these variables may be set using `set_time_options`.
+In addition, the user can specify that the initial time or duration of a phase is to be connected to some external output by specifying `input_initial = True` or `input_duration = True`.
+In the case of fixed initial time or duration, or input initial time or duration, the optimization-related options have no effect and a warning will be raised if they are used.

 .. embed-options::
     dymos.phases.options